hawkz/stephenhawkes/_posts/2023-06-06-hawkes_gently.md

 To estimate the parameters, we use the `fit()` method of the `hk.EmpiricalLasso` estimator from `tick.hawkes`.
 This estimator performs inference on the given event data and provides estimates for the baseline intensities (`estimated_baseline`) and influence matrix (`estimated_adjacency`).
 These estimated parameters offer valuable insights into the interconnectedness of events within our educational program.

 ### This can lead to 4 types of insight:
-**Magnitude Comparison, Original vs. Estimated Baseline Intensities:** This comparison helps us understand the impact of the Hawkes process on baseline intensities and the potential influence on the overall dynamics of the system.
+**Magnitude Comparison, Original vs. Estimated Baseline Intensities:** Helps us understand the impact of the Hawkes process on baseline intensities and the potential influence on the overall dynamics of the system.
 Significant changes may indicate that the Hawkes process has uncovered hidden patterns or variations in the occurrence rates of event types.

 **Ranking Comparison of Original vs. Estimated Baseline Intensities:** Comparing the original and estimated baseline intensities can provide insights into the relative importance or prominence of different event types.
 If the rankings of event types based on their intensities change after applying the Hawkes process, it suggests that the process has identified event types that play a more influential role within the system.